rgdaddio/voc_client/README.md

 # voc_client<br>
 This is a c++ VOC refence client application.<br>

 What does it do?
-It caches web content like the SDK<br>
+It caches web content like the SDK.<br>

 //To build<br>
 sudo apt-get install libjson0 libjson0-dev<br>